iterative/dvc.org/content/docs/user-guide/checkpoints.md

 is added to that file.
 In the code, you'll find the `dvclive.next_step()` method in the training epochs.
 This line is how checkpoints are created.

-To take advantage of checkpoints without as much overhead as the `dvclive.next_step()` method creates, we can replace it with the `make_checkpoint()` method.
+### Manually adding checkpoints

+_This is just an example of how you can manually add checkpoints.
+The remainder of this tutorial will use the `dvclive` implementation._

+You also have the option to implement checkpoints in code with the `make_checkpoint()` method if you don't want to use `dvclive` in your code.
+This manually adds checkpoints for you.

 First, import the method into the code.

 `from dvc.api import make_checkpoint`

-We're going to change a few things in the training epoch part of the code.
-We'll remove the following lines of code:
+Then you can change a few things in the training epoch part of the code.
+Start by removing the following lines of code:

 ```python
 metrics = evaluate(model, x_test, y_test)